2Epik4u/DrinkHaxx/README.md

 # DrinkHaxx
 Burping simulator script i made a while back when i still played it.
+This code is very skidded so beware lol

 # Credits
 Aztup for the ui, wally for the wally hub version of the script.